Sandra Bullock

-Early life
+Early life and education

-Bullock was born on July 26, 1964, in the Washington, D.C. suburb of Arlington County, Virginia, the daughter of Helga Mathilde (née Meyer; 1942–2000), an opera singer and voice teacher from Germany, and John Wilson Bullock (1925–2018), an Army employee and part-time voice coach from Birmingham, Alabama.
+Bullock was born on July 26, 1964, in Arlington County, Virginia, to Helga Mathilde (née Meyer; 1942–2000), an opera singer and voice teacher from Germany; and John Wilson Bullock (1925–2018), an Army employee and part-time voice coach from Birmingham, Alabama.
 Her father, who was in charge of the Army's Military Postal Service in Europe, was stationed in Nuremberg when he met her mother.
 Her parents married in Germany.
 Bullock's maternal grandfather was a German rocket scientist from Nuremberg.
 The family returned to Arlington, where her father worked with the Army Materiel Command before becoming a contractor for The Pentagon.
 Bullock has a younger sister, Gesine Bullock-Prado, who served as president of Bullock's production company Fortis Films.

-For 12 years, Bullock was raised in Nuremberg, Germany, and Vienna and Salzburg, Austria, and grew up speaking German.
+For 12 years, Bullock lived in Nuremberg, West Germany, and Vienna and Salzburg, Austria, and grew up speaking German.
 She had a Waldorf education in Nuremberg.
 As a child, while her mother went on European opera tours, Bullock usually stayed with her aunt Christl and cousin Susanne, the latter of whom later married politician Peter Ramsauer.
 Bullock studied ballet and vocal arts as a child and frequently accompanied her mother, taking small parts in her opera productions.
 In Nuremberg, she sang in the opera's children's choir.
 Bullock has a scar above her left eye which was caused by a fall into a creek when she was a child.
-While she maintains her American citizenship, Bullock applied for German citizenship in 2009.
+While she maintains her American citizenship, she applied for German citizenship in 2009.

 Bullock attended Washington-Lee High School, where she was a cheerleader and performed in school theater productions.
-After graduating in 1982, she attended East Carolina University (ECU) in Greenville, North Carolina, where she received a BFA in Drama in 1987.
-While at ECU, she performed in multiple theater productions, including Peter Pan and Three Sisters.
+After graduating in 1982, she attended East Carolina University in Greenville, North Carolina, where she received a BFA in Drama in 1987.
+While at East Carolina, she performed in theater productions, including Peter Pan and Three Sisters.
 She then moved to Manhattan, New York, where she supported herself as a bartender, cocktail waitress, and coat checker while auditioning for roles.

 Career

 Early roles and breakthrough (1987–1995)

 While in New York, Bullock took acting classes with Sanford Meisner.
 She appeared in several student films and later landed a role in an Off-Broadway play No Time Flat.
 Director Alan J. Levi was impressed by Bullock's performance and offered her a part in the made-for-television film Bionic Showdown: The Six Million Dollar Man and the Bionic Woman (1989).
-This led to her being cast in a series of small roles in several independent films, as well as in the lead role of the short-lived NBC television version of the film Working Girl (1990).
-She went on to appear in several films, such as Love Potion No. 9 (1992), The Thing Called Love (1993) and Fire on the Amazon (1993), before rising to early prominence with her supporting role in the sci-fi action film Demolition Man (1993).
+This led to her being cast in a series of small roles in several independent films, and in the lead role of the short-lived NBC television version of the film Working Girl (1990).
+She went on to appear in several films, such as Love Potion No. 9 (1992), The Thing Called Love (1993) and Fire on the Amazon (1993), before her supporting role in the sci-fi action film Demolition Man (1993).